renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 Now, when we save .vs\launch.vs.json, we can start debugging.

 First we open the source file and set a breakpoint on the first line.
+We can also set a breakpoint in start.S to see how the code starts up.

 Then we start the debugger by either clicking on the _Selected Startup Item_ button (which actually shows the selected application), or by selecting Debug->Start Debugging